 COA, CFo, Lab Technician

 Joe entered the field of Orthotics and Prosthetics in 1991 as an Orthotic Technician.
-He has continued his education and has earned his Certificaton as a Certified Orthotic Assistant, and a Certified Orthotic Fitter.
+He has continued his education and has earned his American Board for Certification (ABC) as a Certified Orthotics Assistant (COA) and a Certified Orthotic Fitter (CFo).
 Joe proudly continues working with the Independence Prosthetics Orthotics team.